DevonDeRaad/eagle.mountain/DNA.handling.protocols/IDT.xGen.low.input.DNA.WGS.library.prep.protocol.for.Historical.DNA.md

    4. Note: lid heating **set to OFF**
 7. Add Enzyme B3 to the Ligation Master Mix on ice:
    1. 2.1ul \* n =
-8. Pipette mix the master mix with 50% volume 10X (for example for 100ul of mix use 50ul to pipette mix) or invert until no swirling is visible and then spin master mix down (invert works well if doing 24+ samples)
+8. Pipette mix the master mix with 50% volume 10X (for example for 100ul of mix use 50ul to pipette mix) or invert until no swirling is visible and then spin master mix down (simply inverting the tube works well if doing 24+ samples, but is not effective with small volumes of master mix)
 9. Add 20ul of Ligation Master Mix to each sample tube from the post-extension cleanup and pipette mix 10X
 10. Spin down sample tubes
 11. Place samples in the thermocycler and press "skip step" to advance the ligation program